Gotu kola – Centella asiatica, Hydrocotyle asiatica

 Anecdotal observation supports the use of Gotu kola in reducing the stress that accompanies cancer diagnosis, calming anxiety and fear and allowing for more heart-centered thought processes.

 Gotu kola encourages cognition, but it also has a role in vascular health.
-As a cardioprotective, it has a role in preventing injury to the heart muscle in the case of heart attack.
+As a cardioprotective, it functions to prevent injury to the heart muscle in the case of heart attack.
 Additionally, it lends strength to the weakened venous tissue of phlebitis and lymphedema, both internally and externally.
 Gotu kola can help remedy other inflammatory conditions such as rheumatism and RA, and has been shown to reduce edema especially to the lower legs and ankles.

 Centella is useful for healing chronic skin conditions of all types, internally and externally, including ulcers, slow-healing wounds, eczema, psoriasis and superficial phlebitis.
 If you have access to the fresh plant, you can also use it as a poultice.
 The triterpenoids in Hydrocotyle stimulate the rapid growth of epithelial matter, preventing scar tissue and decreasing inflammation.
 It has been used for healing post-op cancer sites (both surgical and radiation) and has even been shown to inhibit the recurrence of new cancer cells.
 The component Asiaticoside promotes fibroblast and extracellular structural repair.
 In India it has historically been used to treat leprosy or Hansen’s disease.
 Gotu kola has been combined with neomycin to treat burns, speeding recovery of skin tissue without infection.